Madeleine Carroll: Return to Britain

 Carroll returned to Britain after the war.
 She was in White Cradle Inn (1947).
 She went back to the US and was reunited with MacMurray for An Innocent Affair (1948).
 Her last film was The Fan (1949).

 Awards

 In 1946, Carroll was awarded France's Legion of Honour for her overseas work, during World War II, liaising between the forces of the United States Army and the French Resistance, and her post-war fostering of amity between France and the United States.

 For her contributions to the film industry, Carroll was inducted into the Hollywood Walk of Fame in 1960 with a motion pictures star located at 6707 Hollywood Boulevard.

 A commemorative monument and plaques were unveiled in her birthplace, West Bromwich, to mark the centenary of her birth.
-Her story is one of rare courage and dedication when at the height of her success she gave up her acting career during World War II to work in the line of fire on troop trains for the Red Cross in Italy after her sister was killed by a German air raid – for which she was awarded the American Medal of Freedom.
+At the height of her success, she gave up her acting career during World War II to work in the line of fire on troop trains for the Red Cross in Italy after her sister was killed by a German air raid.
+She was later awarded the American Medal of Freedom for her service.